develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 parameters to your functions.

 It is commonplace in Python code that an object you have at hand isn't actually the kind of an object you *believe* it is.
-This makes you passing objects to functions that aren't expecting them and referring to object properties that do not exist.
+This makes you pass objects to functions that aren't expecting them and refer to object properties that do not exist.

 *And you will be spending a lot of time debugging your code!*